shaptonstahl/FastImputation/README.md

 Fast Imputation trains on observations with missing values and uses the trained model to impute the missing values, either in the same data frame or in a new data frame.
 It's fast, so it can be used to impute a single observation, an entire data frame, or in a pipeline.

 ### Numeric features
 Suppose you have a data frame of all numeric features.
-When training, Fast Imputation estiamtes the covariance matrix of the data, ignoring missing values.
+When training, Fast Imputation estimates the covariance matrix of the data, ignoring missing values.
 When imputing, it generates the mean of each missing value conditional on the non-missing values.

 ### Bounded numeric features
 These are converted to the entire real line before applying the covariance matrix formula.
 The imputed value is automatically converted back to the original bounded numeric variable.